skrattaren/apf.rst/apf.rst

   Clarecraft is a company that sells highly popular handcrafted Discworld miniatures and jewellery.
-Information on Clarecraft can be found in the "`Discworld Merchandise FAQ`_", available from the Pratchett Archives.
+Information on Clarecraft can be found in the **Discworld Merchandise FAQ**, available from the Pratchett Archives.

   One particular item of jewellery they sell is the _anorankh`_", a small model of an Egyptian cross wearing an anorak.
-(Don't ask – but in case you think you want to know: the precise story of how the anorankh came into existence can be found in the "`Holy Anorankh`_" file, also available from the Pratchett Archives.)
+(Don't ask – but in case you think you want to know: the precise story of how the anorankh came into existence can be found in the **Holy Anorankh** file, also available from the Pratchett Archives.)

   Meanwhile, over on alt.fan.pratchett, it became, for some reason,